-Di Pietro Partners, LLP is an AV Preeminent® rated South Florida law firm with experienced Estate Planning and Guardianship Lawyers.
+Di Pietro Partners is an AV Preeminent® rated South Florida law firm that’s experienced with guardianship law.
 This knowledge and experience serve as strong allies for clients both in and out of court.
 Therefore, if you, or a loved one have questions pertaining to guardianship, contact our office for a free consultation.
-1.800.712.8462

 Reasons for Guardianship

 People seek guardianship for a variety of reasons.
 For instance, someone may obtain guardianship on behalf of an elderly person who can no longer manage property or be alone.
 Additionally, family members often seek guardianship over a minor child who lost their parents.
 Also, if a disabled child turns 18 years old and the parents can no longer make legal or healthcare decisions, the child requires a guardian.
 Therefore, guardianship applies in many circumstances; due to the importance of these decisions, legal guidance is absolutely necessary.

 How We Can Help

 Guardianships require the use of an attorney; Di Pietro Partners can help in the following ways:

 - Transferring guardianship out-of-state.